American Federation Pueri Cantores

 In addition to promoting individual faith formation among youth, the festival experience also encourages them to become strong, moral leaders and exceptional students.
 Studies show that children engaged in music outperform their peers on every indicator: grade-point average, graduation rate, SAT scores (31 points above average in reading, 23 points in math, and 31 points higher in writing), class attendance, and discipline referrals.
 AFPC is investing in the future of children by providing much- needed music education opportunities and promoting choral excellence and evangelization in Catholic Schools.

 After a tumultuous few years due to COVID, we're thrilled to say that AFPC is finally graduating from a state of survival and moving toward a state of thriving.
-In 2023 we added four new festival locations to our 2023 Festival Season, organizing a total of 14 festivals that spanned the county.
-More than 2,000 young singers from 130 different Catholic Schools and parishes participated in a Pueri Cantores Festival.
-In several of our Festival locations, we partnered with local seminaries to provide children and
+We are seeing a resurgence in the appreciation of sacred music, and young people are returning to choir with enthusiasm and a new-found appreciation for singing and being a part of a community.
+This year we added two new festival locations to our 2026 Festival Season, organizing a total of 18 regional festivals that spanned the county- from Orange County to Houston to Boston.
+More than 3,000 young singers from 200 different Catholic Schools and parishes across 66 archdioceses and dioceses participated in a Pueri Cantores Festival.
+Our goal to expand our services, festivals, and resources and reach more young people and educators across the U.S is becoming a reality!

 Finally, we continue our partnership with the National Catholic Educational Association (NCEA) to continue to be a primary resource for all 6,000 U.S. Catholic Schools by supporting the “Religion” and “Arts” component of the STREAM educational initiative and offering professional development opportunities, webinars, training, and free resources to music teachers, choir directors, and music educators.